 In working with pregnant patients, her training naturally grew to include care of babies.
 Dr. Ouellette now also has extensive training and experience working with infants, especially with breastfeeding struggles, tongue tie, reflux, torticollis, and colic.
 Dr. Ouellette is educated in many types of bodywork and adjusting and adapts these for the smaller patient.
 She utilizes craniosacral therapy with many patients, especially when working with infants and children.

 Outside of chiropractic, Dr. Ouellette is a mother to Sloane and Soren.
 Her pregnancies and postpartum journey has been very informative to her practice and she enjoyed being on the other side of the care equation.
 She also is a lifelong dancer and completed her undergraduate studies in dance at UMass, Amherst.
 As a dancer, she often sought chiropractic care to keep her at her peak performance.
 During intensive training in college, she experienced a period of numbness in both of her arms.
 A chiropractor treated her with in-office care and gave her the tools needed to prevent future episodes.
 The empowerment she received as a patient resonated with Dr. Ouellette and ultimately lead her to study chiropractic.
 She is thrilled at the path that this empowerment led her to be able to help women before, during and after their babies are born.
 Beyond dance, she has studied Pilates and yoga and these physical studies also influence her care approach.

-She is excited to be able to provide care to patients both in North Portland and Southeast with Jade’s satellite location at Body Mechanics studio.
+She is excited to be able to provide care to patients in our North Portland office.